|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These little kid-approved biscuit cups contain a flavorful sloppy joe-style burger mixture.
 The filling is super easy to prepare, and the cups make a tasty lunch or dinner that the kids will love.
+The homemade ground beef mixture is perfectly seasoned with some onion, bell pepper, and garlic.
+Worcestershire sauce and some brown sugar give the mixture their signature sloppy joe flavor.
 All you need to make these creative muffin cup burgers is a can of refrigerated buttermilk biscuits and homemade sloppy joe filling.

 - 1 pound lean ground beef